slsa-framework/slsa/docs/provenance/v1/index.md

-The URI SHOULD resolve to a human-readable specification that includes: overall description of the build type; a list of all parameters (name, description, external vs system, artifact vs scalar vs..., required vs optional, etc.);
+The URI SHOULD resolve to a human-readable specification that includes: overall description of the build type; a list of all parameters (name, description, external vs system, artifact vs scalar vs..., REQUIRED vs OPTIONAL, etc.);
 unambiguous instructions for how to initiate the build given this BuildDefinition, and a complete example.
 Example: https://slsa.dev/github-actions-workflow/v0.1